 - implement key recommendations from the Evaluation of NSW Environmental Water Advisory Groups and capitalise on opportunities from the renewal of membership process to use local knowledge and strengthen and develop new cooperative relationships with stakeholders and delivery partners

 - to inform progress towards achieving the objectives and targets in the Lachlan Long Term Water Plan (LTWP) through monitoring.
 Objectives include restoring the ecological characteristics and functions of iconic and nationally significant wetlands dependent on floodplain inundation and connectivity

 - use the NSW-held environmental water portfolio to achieve the best environmental effect, through water delivery, the application of planned environmental water provisions in water sharing plans, carry over and complimentary measures, including land management and addressing constraints such as fish passage.

 The Environmental Water Advisory Group advises on the use of water for the environment from a number of sources including the environmental water provisions of the Water Sharing Plan for the Lachlan Regulated River Water Source 2003, adaptive water held by the Department of Climate Change, Energy, the Environment and Water and allocations made available from entitlements held by the Commonwealth Environmental Water Office.

 Range of stakeholders

-Group members represent a range of stakeholders including the Aboriginal community, Lachlan landholders and water users (including floodplain graziers, irrigators, stock and domestic users), the Lake Cowal Foundation, the Department of Climate Change, Energy, the Environment and Water (DCCEEW), the NSW Department of Primary Industries, Lachlan Valley Water Users, WaterNSW and the Murray Darling Basin Authority, the Commonwealth Environmental Water Office (CEWO) and University of Canberra.
+Group members represent a range of stakeholders including the Aboriginal community, Lachlan landholders and water users (including floodplain graziers, irrigators, stock and domestic users), the Lake Cowal Foundation, the Department of Climate Change, Energy, the Environment and Water (DCCEEW), the NSW Department of Primary Industries (DPI) Fisheries, Lachlan Valley Water, WaterNSW, the Murray Darling Basin Authority, the Commonwealth Environmental Water Office (CEWO) and University of Canberra.